hovermind/thymeleaf-cheat-sheet/README.md

 Thymeleaf cheat sheet
 ==================
-This is a cheat sheet to summarize all the main Thymeleaf features and how to use them to kickstart you with Thymeleaf.
+This is a cheat sheet to summarize all the main Thymeleaf features and how to use them.

 -----------